October 27–December 29, 2014

 Bring Donation for Second Harvest Food Bank – Receive FREE Admission on Mondays

-The Frist Center for the Visual Arts will continue its holiday tradition of offering free admission to guests bringing non-perishable food items to donate to the Second Harvest Food Bank of Middle Tennessee on Mondays through December 30.
-The items most needed by Second Harvest are peanut butter, baby food and formula, canned meat, canned vegetables, canned fruit, pasta and cereal.
+Beginning Monday, November 3, the Frist Center will offer free admission to guests bringing non-perishable food items to donate to the Second Harvest Food Bank of Middle Tennessee on Mondays through December.
+The items most needed by Second Harvest this year are peanut butter, canned chicken or tuna, canned vegetables, canned fruit, pasta and cereal.

 Organized in 1978, Second Harvest Food Bank of Middle Tennessee is a private, not-for-profit, tax-exempt organization.
-Second Harvest Food Bank of Middle Tennessee's mission is to feed hungry people and work to solve hunger issues in our community.
-Second Harvest distributes food and other products to approximately 400 nonprofit partner agencies in 46 counties in Middle and West Tennessee.
-Their partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
-For more information on Second Harvest Food Bank of Middle Tennessee and its programs, please visit www.secondharvestmidtn.org.
+Second Harvest’s mission is to feed hungry people and work to solve hunger issues in our community.
+Second Harvest distributes food and other products to approximately 450 nonprofit partner agencies in 46 counties in Middle and West Tennessee.
+Partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
+For more information on Second Harvest Food Bank of Middle Tennessee and its programs, please visit secondharvestmidtn.org.